 "(Welcome to Country and Acknowledgment of Country) is a very important way of giving Aboriginal people back their place in society, and an opportunity for us to say, 'We are real, we are here, and today we welcome you to our land'…It's paying respect, in a formal...

-Reach out and see how you can get involved.
+Reach out to see how you can get involved.

 1/ 60 - 80 Walker St, North Sydney